Impact Acquire SDK C++

 Note

-This section applies to the GenICam™ GenTL related Impact Acquire drivers only!
+This section applies to the GenICam™ GenTL related Impact Acquire libraries only!

 Using The Code Generator